Warren Peacocke: Retirement

 Peacocke returned home in 1814 and was not employed during the Hundred Days campaign, or for a long time afterwards.
 He was promoted to lieutenant-general on 19 July 1821 and was then given the sinecure post of Governor of Kinsale on 3 August 1830, which provided him with an annual salary of £315 5s 4d.
 He was further rewarded for his services in 1832 when he was made a Knight Commander of the Royal Guelphic Order.
 His final promotion came on 28 June 1838 when he was made a general, and his final official army position was the colonelcy of the 19th Regiment of Foot, which he was appointed to on 31 May 1843.
 Peacocke spent his later life living in retirement at his family seat of Rivers Hall in Boxted, Essex.
 He died on 22 August 1849 at the age of 82 in the Coulson Hotel at 49 Brook Street, London.
 Unmarried, Peacocke left his estate to his nephew George Sandford.
-He was buried at Kensal Green Cemetery, where he is memorialised by an obelisk.
+He was buried at Kensal Green Cemetery, where he is commemorated by an obelisk.